iomentum/cargo-scaffold/README.md

 # Cargo-scaffold

 `cargo-scaffold` is flexible and easy developer tool to let you scaffold a project.
-It's fully configurable without writing any line of codes and generate any kind of projects with a developer friendly CLI.
+It's fully configurable without writing any line of codes.
+It generates any kind of projects with a developer friendly CLI.

 // Gif shell